vflopes/warship/docs/api-documentation/message.md

 #### <small>decorated:</small> message.reject([ttl])

 Rejects a message, the TTL is the number of milliseconds to keep the last message forward cache, the default value is 0 (expire immediately).
 This method is asynchronous.
+If the message is not acknowledged it'll emit an automatic ack.

 ---------------------------------

 #### <small>decorated:</small> message.resolve([ttl])

 Resolves a message, the TTL is the number of milliseconds to keep the last message forward cache, the default value is 0 (expire immediately).
 This method is asynchronous.
+If the message is not acknowledged it'll emit an automatic ack.